GCBallesteros/dotfiles/nvim/README.md

 ![folder structure](file_tree.png)

-`lua/plugins/init.lua` starts packer and loads all external plugins  and their configurations, if you want to add a new plugin you will have to it here.
+`lua/plugins/init.lua` starts packer and loads all external plugins  and their configurations.
 Plugin configurations are all in the `lua/plugins/configs` folder.
 More complex plugins have their own config files, but there is also a `misc.lua` that contains the configuration for all of those plugins that have more trivial configs or I'm testing out and don't feel like making a